-Within the research programme Conservation biology, from molecules to ecosystem, funded by the Slovenian Research Agency we are oriented also into the study of the complex Mediterranean agroecosystem.
+Within the research programme Conservation biology, from molecules to ecosystem, funded by the Slovenian Research Agency, we are are oriented towards the study of the complex Mediterranean agroecosystem.

-In terms of research an important part of the researchers of our department is focused on the study of the diversity of cultivated plants, for which the Mediterranean represents one of the most important areas of origin.
-Although we study different types of plants, we are oriented especially on olive growing, which is the leading fruit-growing industry in the coastal region.
+An important part of the research of our department is focused on the study of the diversity of cultivated plants, for which the Mediterranean represents one of the most important areas of origin.
+Although we study different types of plants, we are oriented especially towards olive growing, which is the leading fruit-growing industry in the coastal region.
 In our work we focus on agronomic technologies, genetics with genomics, transcriptomics and biochemistry of olives.
-Genetics represents an essential tool also in the field of olive tree protection, because with the help of DNA markers we can explore the dynamics of pests and look for potential resistance to the active compounds of plant protection products, which enable us to search for more effective approaches to disease control and pests for olive trees.
+Genetics also represents an essential tool in the field of olive tree protection, because with the help of DNA markers we can explore the dynamics of pests and look for potential resistance to the active compounds of plant protection products, which enable us to search for more effective approaches to disease control and pests for olive trees.

-Despite the small size of the Mediterranean area in Slovenia, our achievements are placed into the world's top and are evidenced by established connections and common research with some of the leading researchers in the field of agronomy and olives genetics from Spain, France, Italy, Montenegro, Croatia and the United States.
+Despite the small size of the Mediterranean area in Slovenia, our achievements are world class, as is evidenced by established connections and common research with some of the leading researchers in the field of agronomy and olives genetics from Spain, France, Italy, Montenegro, Croatia and the United States.

 Within the strategic project SIGMA2 (Cross-border network for the sustainable management of the environment and biodiversity) the programme of cross-border cooperation Slovenia - Italy 2007-2013, the researchers of the department contributed significantly to the construction of the first tower of the university campus Livade in Izola.
-With it we acquired new laboratories with modern research equipment to work in the field of genetics, agronomy and food, through which we can successfully compete in the international research community.
+With it we acquired new laboratories with modern research equipment to work in the field of genetics, agronomy and food, which will enable us to successfully compete in the international research community.

 The most widespread olive variety in Istria is Istrska belica (Istrian white)

-Among the key projects in which our researchers are involve, we have to emphasis the Centre of Excellence for Research and Innovation in the field of renewable materials and healthy living environment - InnoRenew CoE (2016–2022) from the instrument Teaming European Union Framework Programme for Research and Innovation Horizon 2020.
+Among the key projects in which our researchers are involved, we have to emphasise the Centre of Excellence for Research and Innovation in the field of renewable materials and healthy living environment - InnoRenew CoE (2016–2022) from the instrument Teaming European Union Framework Programme for Research and Innovation Horizon 2020.

 The project was developed by 9 partners.
 The University of Primorska is the project coordinator, while the Fraunhofer Institute for Wood Research – Wilhelm-Klauditz-Institut – an advanced institution for research, development, and industry innovation from Germany, acted as a mentor institution.
 Other partners involved in the project are the University of Maribor, the Institute for the Protection of Cultural Heritage of Slovenia, the Slovenian National Building and Civil Engineering Institute, the Pulp and Paper Institute, Eurocloud Slovenia, the National Institute of Public Health, and the Regional Development Agency of the Ljubljana Urban Region.

-The aim of the project is to develop the Centre of Excellence for Research and Innovation in renewable materials use and research in providing a positive health benefits in buildings.
-The centre will elevate Slovenia to the forefront of sustainable building research in Europe.
-Within the project our Living laboratory (LL InnoRenew) gathered 62 different companies, institutions and connections from 20 countries.
+The aim of the project is to develop the Centre of Excellence for Research and Innovation in terms of renewable materials use and research in providing positive health benefits in buildings.
+The centre will transport Slovenia to the forefront of sustainable building research in Europe.
+Within the project our Living laboratory (LL InnoRenew) has gathered 62 different companies, institutions and connections from 20 countries.
 They collaboratively explore and design themes, opportunities, and risks for new products, services and systems in the field of innovative renewable materials.

 The European Commission recognised the potential of the consortium and awarded it with a grant of almost 15 million Euros to establish the Renewable Materials and Healthy Environments Research and Innovation Centre of Excellence (InnoRenew CoE).
 The Government of the Republic of Slovenia added 30 million Euros of investment funding to boost development of the new research centre.